 Medium and Longer distances or high speed journeys usually between 30 mins and 6 hours

 Spec: needs good range, performance, safety and comfort.
-A Tesla Model 3 is ideal for this multi role.
+A Tesla Model 3 or Y is ideal for this multi role with plenty of space for passengers and luggage.
+They could be a little smaller and more slippery for single occupancy. like an Aptera.

 Long distance luxury travel for 2 to 8 people for 3 to 24 hours